 It is hard to describe in words how it was.
 The smell of sulphur, the ground shaking beneath your feet, the noise and feel of the loudest BOOM you have ever heard go through you, and the lava being thrown to such huge heights not far away.
 Then hearing it hit the ground and slowly roll back down in to the crater… It was amazing, loud, terrifying an absolutely incredible experience that you need see in person to really appreciate.
 The photos and video coverage do not even come close to conveying how it really was.

 From there it was another 90 minutes drive back to the Evergreen resort.
-As it was my birthday, Andrew had requested a room upgrade to a lovely villa overlooking the ocean.
-The rooms are basic, but the atmosphere is lovely and we had an incredible meal there beside the camp fire followed by a birthday cake that he had also organised secretly!
+As it was my birthday, we had requested a room upgrade to a lovely villa overlooking the ocean.
+The rooms are basic, but the atmosphere is lovely and we had an incredible meal there beside the camp fire followed by a birthday cake surprise!

 The next day we were up early, had a lovely breakfast and then flown back to Vila.
 I would recommend spending another night as our whole trip was less than 24 hours and I think there would be much more to see on this Island.